 Lorelei: I ask for gold and you give me paper!

-She also wonders who the "strange woman"note Benjamin Franklin on the hundred dollar bill is.
+She also wonders who the "ugly woman"note Benjamin Franklin on the hundred dollar bill is.

-Followed by Rooster's misinformed explanation that said "strange woman" used to be president.
+Followed by Rooster's misinformed explanation that said "ugly woman" used to be president.

 Simmons and Skye realize they've been locked in the hospital room.
 You, as a viewer think maybe the doors have been locked by Fitz or maybe Lorelei.
 However, when Coulson arrives at the hospital later, he sees that the door is merely jammed by a simple tire iron.
 Which, he casually removes and tosses aside.
 The look on Coulson's face is priceless.